Antony Starr

 Childhood and Youth

-Antony Starr was born in Wellington during the autumn of 1975.
+Antony Starr was born in Wellington in the fall of 1975.
 As a boy, he was free-spirited and headstrong, unlike his two sisters.

-In his adolescence, he abandoned school and independently moved to Norway.
-For a year and a half, Antony honed his snowboarding skills while earning a living through various part-time jobs in cafes and bars: washing dishes, working as a cleaner, and later as a waiter.
-Concurrently, he acquired proficiency in the Norwegian language.
+As a teenager, he dropped out of school and moved to Norway on his own.
+For a year and a half, Antony perfected his snowboarding skills while making ends meet with various part-time jobs in cafes and bars: washing dishes, cleaning, and eventually waiting tables.
+Along the way, he picked up fluent Norwegian.

 Antony Starr with his parents